8426-ztc/Supporting_files/README.md

 - `MANIFEST_SHA256.csv` and `verify_package.py`: byte-level release integrity verification.

 Read `01_tables_and_source_data/README.md` and `04_reporting/Analysis_provenance_v12.md` before interpreting results.
 Detailed clinical tables and figures accompany the article.
 No additional clinical data are implied by the folder name source_data.

+## 🚀 Reproducibility
+All data and results can be traced via the SHA256 manifest.

 ## Reproducibility and access